WONDER WOMAN

 (Some of these ideas were reworked into a novel, Amazon Magic, which I'm currently shopping around.)

-By the time the Silver Age ended, though, the Amazons at least were referring to Themiscyra, little bits and pieces of Amazon history.
+By the time the Silver Age ended, though, the Amazons at least were referring to Themiscyra, a bit of "legitimate" Amazon history.
 I didn't think it came from me as that info is pretty much readily available to the beginning researcher.
+But it might have.

 But then came Crisis and Perez relaunched Wonder Woman.
+(Have you noticed, it's like no one else was involved?
+It's always "Perez's Wonder Woman.")
 Someone told me that he'd used some stuff from my package as background material for her.
 It was probably at Charlotte's HeroesCon that I had the chance to meet George and he did indeed confirm that he'd read a copy of my missive and it had influenced him.
+Golly!

 So I guess that's my contribution.
 At the very least, it was a heapin' helpin' of egoboo.